HL7/davinci-dtr/input/pagecontent/specification.md

 ### General Considerations
 This implementation guide adopts by reference the following [HRex Conformance Expectations](https://build.fhir.org/ig/HL7/davinci-ehrx/conformance.html) which describe conformance language, rules around mustSupport and other considerations.

-#### Must Support
-This IG marks elements with the Must Support flag in its profiles.
-In addition to the expectations provided in the HRex section referenced above, the following additional considerations apply:

-The FHIR specification makes it clear that when profiling another profile, a MustSupport flag can be constrained further (i.e., taken from 'false' to 'true') but cannot be loosened (i.e., changed from 'true' to 'false').

-Da Vinci DTR implementations **SHALL** conform to the US Core IG [Must Support]({{site.data.fhir.ver.uscore6}}/general-guidance.html#must-support) Guidance where US Core IG resources are used.

-DTR apps and EHRs that take on DTR app responsibility **SHALL** be able to render Questionnaires and QuestionnaireResponses.
-Specifically, apps and EHRs acting as form fillers **SHALL** be able to display:
-* `QuestionnaireResponse.questionnaire.questionnaireDisplay`/`Questionnaire.title`
-* `QuestionnaireResponse.authored`
-* `QuestionnaireResponse.author.resolve().name`
-* `QuestionnaireResponse.source.resolve().name`
-* `QuestionnaireResponse.item.text`
-* `QuestionnaireResponse.item.value` - all data types
-* The same for all nested items

-They **SHALL** also handle all mustSupport elements within the Questionnaire profile and provide visual cues where those elements impact expected user action (e.g., required answers, need for signatures, etc.)

-Those same systems **SHOULD** be able to display `QuestionnaireResponse.item.itemMedia`

 #### EHRs and Payers
 Throughout this guide, the term 'EHR' refers to the set of systems acting on behalf of a provider, whether managed directly by the provider organization or by a third-party agency.
 Similarly, 'payer' refers to the set of systems acting on behalf of the payer, whether managed directly by the payer or by a third-party agency.
 For additional discussion about how this implementation guide functions when EHR and/or payer systems are not monolithic but instead are made up of components, refer to the [ePA Coordinators page](epa.html).